ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 [Terraform](https://www.terraform.io/) is an open-source infrastructure as code tool.
 It enables users to define and provision a datacenter infrastructure using a high-level configuration language known as Hashicorp Configuration Language (HCL).
 Configuration files (Terraform template) describe to Terraform the components needed to run a single application or your entire datacenter.

 In a previous step you created a {{site.data.keyword.vmwaresolutions_short}} Shared virtual data center(VCD).
 This tutorial includes a Terraform template available in a [public Github repository](https://github.com/IBM-Cloud/vmware-solutions-shared) which you will be using to configure and deploy resources in the VDC.

-Let's review the interesting sections of this template which we will find inside of the `main.tf` file.
+The `main.tf` file contains most of the critical sections for this template.

 ### Create a routed network
 {:#create_routed_network}